CivMC/Civ/plugins/CivSpy/CivSpy-API/README.md

 The Database class is the only member of the shared API; it wraps the HikariCP pool, defines database creation and any migrations, and exposes convenient methods to use to insert the data that Bukkit and Bungee will capture.

 Check the [JavaDoc](apidocs/index.html) for more details on those methods.

+Having trouble loading the javadocs?
+Clone this repository locally and you'll have them available -- just navigate to the index.html file inside `apidocs` folder.